 • examine Australia’s national security processes and arrangements

-• recognise how your work, and that of your department or agency, relates to the broader national security priorities
+• recognise how your work, and that of your organisation, relates to the broader national security priorities

-• outline how the national security community is addressing challenges and issues for Australia’s national security, and
+• outline how the national security community responds to the challenges and issues for Australia’s national security

 • establish collaborative networks and professional relationships across the national security community.

 People who work, or who are commencing work, within the national security space and involved (or likely to be involved) in policy, strategic planning, capability development, projects, operations and coordination will benefit from this program.
 Due to the breadth of the program and the introductory focus, there are benefits for people from all organisations.